UACS210Spring2018/PA-and-Section-Writeups/Section10-Maze-Writeup/README.md

 If you finish Section early and are interested in drawing more interesting shapes, check out: https://docs.oracle.com/javase/8/javafx/api/javafx/scene/canvas/GraphicsContext.html

-This is a great resource to explore to help you come up with create representations for PA8!
+This is a great resource to explore in preparation for PA8!